Great Color Combinations For

 Brown is the most biased of all the 'neutral' colors.

-Brown can veer very strongly towards the red/orange color family, or have greenish, yellow, or gray/black undertones.
+Brown can veer very strongly towards the red/orange color family, but it can also have greenish, yellow, or gray/black undertones.
 It can even have a purplish bias.
 Some argue that brown is not actually a neutral color at all, as it is made up of pretty much every color on the color wheel, plus black (and sometimes white, too).

 More about great color combinations in neutrals: